Archangle6911/Quiz-App/README.md

-Quiz App
+          🧠 Quiz App
 A modern, interactive quiz app built with React

-Overview
+   📌 Overview

-The Quiz App is a responsive and user-friendly web application designed to test users' knowledge through multiple-choice questions. it focused on simplicity, clean UI, and smooth user experience while demonstratind core React concepts and front-end best practies.
+The Quiz App is a responsive and user-friendly web application designed to test users’ knowledge through multiple-choice questions.
+It focuses on simplicity, clean UI, and smooth user experience while demonstrating core React concepts and front-end best practices.

-This project was built as part of my learning journey in Software engineering and front-end development, with an emphasis on real-world structure and deployment readiness.
+This project was built as part of my learning journey in software engineering and front-end development, with an emphasis on real-world structure and deployment readiness.

-Fearures
+   ✨ Features
-.
-Multiple-choice quiz questions
+🎯 Multiple-choice quiz questions
-.
-Real-time score calculation
+📊 Real-time score calculation
-.
-Restart quiz functionality
+🔄 Restart quiz functionality
-.
-Clean and intuitive UI design
+🧩 Clean and intuitive UI design
-.
-Fully responsive (mobile & desktop)
+📱 Fully responsive (mobile & desktop)
-.
-Fast performance with modern tooling
+⚡ Fast performance with modern tooling

-Technologies Used
+🛠️ Technologies Used
-.
 React (UI development)
-.
-JavaScript(ES6+)
+JavaScript (ES6+)
-.
 HTML5
-.
 CSS3
-.
 Vite / Create React App (depending on setup)
-.
 Vercel (deployment)

-Design Philosophy
+🎨 Design Philosophy
 The UI is intentionally minimal and focused to:
 .
 Avoid distractions
 .
 Improve usability